Articles | Volume 15, issue 24

 Short summary

-Representing accurate land-atmosphere interaction processes is overlooked in weather and climate models.
-In this study, we propose 3 methods to represent land-atmosphere coupling in DOE’s Energy Exascale Earth System Model (E3SM) in the Multi-scale Modeling Framework (MMF) approach.
-In this study, we introduce spatially homogeneous and heterogeneous land-atmosphere interaction processes within CRM domain.
-Our 5-year simulations reveal only little differences between each case.
+Representing accurate land–atmosphere interaction processes is overlooked in weather and climate models.
+In this study, we propose three methods to represent land–atmosphere coupling in the Energy Exascale Earth System Model (E3SM) with the Multi-scale Modeling Framework (MMF) approach.
+In this study, we introduce spatially homogeneous and heterogeneous land–atmosphere interaction processes within the cloud-resolving model domain.
+Our 5-year simulations reveal only small differences.

 Marco A. Giorgetta, William Sawyer, Xavier Lapillonne, Panagiotis Adamidis, Dmitry Alexeev, Valentin Clément, Remo Dietlicher, Jan Frederik Engels, Monika Esch, Henning Franke, Claudia Frauen, Walter M. Hannah, Benjamin R. Hillman, Luis Kornblueh, Philippe Marti, Matthew R. Norman, Robert Pincus, Sebastian Rast, Daniel Reinert, Reiner Schnur, Uwe Schulzweida, and Bjorn Stevens